olivia-olivia/poema-translucido-e-outros-poemas/README.md

-# Poemas de Vânia Ofélia
+# poema translúcido e outros poemas

 For author's rights and public license information in English, please see below.